demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 IBM QRadar SIEM helps security teams accurately detect and prioritize threats across the enterprise, and it provides intelligent insights that enable teams to respond quickly to reduce the impact of incidents.
-This integration was integrated and tested with API versions 10.1-14.0 xx of QRadar_v3
+This integration was integrated and tested with API versions 10.1-14.0 on QRadar platform 7.4.1.
-## Configure QRadar_v3 on Cortex XSOAR
+## Configure QRadar v3 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for QRadar_v3.
+2. Search for QRadar v3.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |